paula18/Project4-Rasterizer/README.md

 -------------------------------------------------------------------------------
 Rendering:
 -------------------------------------------------------------------------------
-In the rendering step takes care of sending the data from the depthbuffer to the framebuffer.
+The rendering step takes care of sending the data from the depthbuffer to the framebuffer.
 I added anti-aliasing by supersampling each pixel.
 We look at the colors of the neighboring pixels and compute the average of these.
 The picture below shows the difference between rendering with anti-aliasing and rendering without.
 As the picture shows, when we turn on anti-aliasing the lines look smoother and the "jumps" are not as visible.

 ![alt tag](https://github.com/paula18/Project4-Rasterizer/blob/master/aliasingComparison.PNG)